sbarbett/pihole-ansible/roles/manage_lists/README.md

 ## Overview

-- Manage allow lists and block lists on multiple Pi-hole instances.
+- Manage allow lists and block lists on multiple Pi-hole instances using batch processing.
 - Ensure idempotent operations: lists are added, updated, or removed based on the desired state.
-- Validate that specified groups exist before attempting to apply them to lists.
+- Support for group names instead of just group IDs, with automatic mapping to the correct IDs.
+- Efficient processing by grouping operations by list type.

 ## Requirements